cloudqubes/ootc-documentation/source/adminguide/virtual_machines.rst

 #.
 Log in to the OOTC UI.

 #.
-In the left navigation bar, click Instances.
+In the left navigation bar, click Instances in the Compute menu. |compute-icon.png|

+..
+   @Suggestion: We need to adopt a naming convention for the menu items in the navigation bar.
+I have used to Compute here.

 #.
 Click Add Instance.